Troy Township, Bradford County, Pennsylvania

 Troy Township is a township in Bradford County, Pennsylvania.
 It is part of Northeastern Pennsylvania.
 The population was 1,645 at the 2010 census.
-Children residing in the township are assigned to attend the Troy Area School District.
+The town's children are assigned to attend the Troy Area School District.

 Geography

 Troy Township is located in western Bradford County and is bordered by Springfield Township to the northeast, West Burlington Township to the east, Granville Township to the south and east, Canton Township to the south, Armenia Township to the west and Columbia Township to the northwest.
 Troy Township surrounds the borough of Troy but is separate from it.
 The unincorporated community of East Troy is located in the eastern part of the township.

 U.S. Route 6 runs east–west through the township and Troy borough, following the valley of Sugar Creek east of Troy borough.
 Pennsylvania Route 14 runs north–south through the township, crossing US 6 in Troy borough.

 According to the United States Census Bureau, the township has a total area of 93.7 sqkm, of which 93.3 sqkm is land and 0.4 sqkm, or 0.40%, is water.